mwoodson1/MNIST/README.md

 # 1000 Ways to MNIST
-A collection of MNIST deep learning solutions using various librariries.
+My way of getting familiar with deep learning or other machine learning frameworks is by example so included is an implementation of an abitrary architecture I chose in various different frameworks.

 Implementations include:
-- Caffe
-- Keras
 - Lasagne
 - Keras
 - Chainer